Types of accommodation

 First aid and identification: CPSA / Hotspots

-The Reception Decree states that the first aid and identification operations take place in the centres set up in the principal places of disembarkation.[4]
-These are First Aid and Reception Centres (CPSA),[5] created in 2006 for the purposes of first aid and identification before persons are transferred to other centres, and now formally operating as Hotspots.[6]
-According to the SOPs, persons should stay in these centres “as short as possible”, but in practice they are accommodated for days or weeks.
-In 2020 and in 2021, due to the COVID-19 emergency, hotpots have been used for quarantine and isolation measures.
+The Reception Decree states that for ‘rescue, first aid and identification needs’, people can be placed in the so called crisis points set up in the principal places of disembarkation and in governmental centres.[3]
+These are First Aid and Reception Centres (CPSA),[4] created in 2006 for the purposes of first aid and identification before persons are transferred to other centres, and now formally operating as Hotspots.[5]
+According to the SOPs, persons should stay in these centres “for the shortest possible time”, but in practice they are accommodated for days or weeks.

 Governmental first reception centres

-The Reception Decree provides that the governmental first reception centres are managed by public local entities, consortia of municipalities and other public or private bodies specialised in the assistance of asylum applicants through public tender.[8]
+The Reception Decree provides that the governmental first reception centres are managed by public local entities, consortia of municipalities and other public or private bodies, specialised in the assistance of asylum applicants, selected through public tender.[16]

 First reception centres by region